chili-publish/grafx-documentation/docs/CHILI_GraFx/mycpmigration.md

 ## Step 1: Confirm you want to start the wizard

-Loggin on to CHILI GraFx will bring you to this screen
+Logging on to CHILI GraFx will bring you to this screen

 ![Migrate](https://chilipublishdocs.imgix.net/CHILI_GraFx/migrate5.png?w=690)